danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 ## Course Description
 This course provides a basic introduction to coding for students with no prior experience using the Python computer language.
 It will introduce the use of computing and algorithms to web design, data analysis and visualization, and game design.
 Students will complete integrative projects within each of these areas, and leave the class with a strong foundation in the use of Python across a range of applications.
 Access to a working laptop will be expected throughout the semester.
 This course fulfills the Integrative Course requirement of the Culture and Media major.

 ## Class Website & Email

 Rather than using Canvas this semester we will be using this URL https://github.com/danzeeeman/Code-Toolkit-Python.A.Fa23

 Please bookmark that URL and refer back to it often.
 All deadlines, reading materials, project tutorials, and other course materials will be posted here.
 You will be using Google Docs, Google Drive, and other platforms such as GitHub to submit your project work and reading responses.
 The website will include links to these resources and instructions on how to submit work.

-Please check this site as well as your @newschool.edu email regularly for any course announcements, possibly including last minute updates.
+Please check the [site](https://github.com/danzeeeman/Code-Toolkit-Python.A.Fa23) as well as your @newschool.edu email regularly for any course announcements, possibly including last minute updates.

 ## Course Structure